Build a store locator using Mapbox GL JS

 Next steps

-After this guide, you should be set with the tools to create your own store locator.
-Check out more Mapbox GL JS resources on our help page.
+After following this guide, you have the tools you need to create your own store locator.
+Explore more Mapbox GL JS resources, including examples and other tutorials, in the Mapbox GL JS documentation.